-As the commercials say, all bad things must come to an end.
-The AMC hit television show Breaking Bad may be drawing to a close this summer, but we've got four ways fans of the show can get their fix before it's all over.
+Congratulations to Bryan Cranston, Aaron Paul, Anna Gunn, and the entire cast of Breaking Bad for their big Emmy wins last night!
+As the commercials said, all bad things must come to an end.
+The AMC hit television show Breaking Bad may have ended last summer, but we've got three ways fans of the show can still get their fix.

 If you're lucky enough to be anywhere near Albuquerque, N.M., where nearly the entire series has been filmed, catch a ride on The BaD Tour by the Albuquerque Trolley Company, a 3.5 hour open-air joyride that covers 38 miles and 13 main locations from the show including the exteriors of Walter White, Jesse Pinkman, and Gus's houses, the car wash and laundry facilities that act as the meth-maker's storefronts, Tuco's headquarters, the ever-shady Crossroads Motel, and the infamous railroad tracks.
 To top it all off, you'll get a complimentary drink during a stop at Twisters Grill, the restaurant that doubles as Los Pollos Hermanos on the show.
 Tickets cost $65 per person including taxes and leave from 208 San Felipe St. NW in Albuquerque's Historic Old Town.
 Check website for available dates and to purchase tickets online.
 Please note that the tour is rated 'R' because of the show's dark subject matter and may not be appropriate for children.